jeffreyruoss/wp-headless-svelte-plugin/README.md

 ```

 ## Permalinks
-Probably need to resave permalinks in wp-admin: settings > permalinks
+Probably need to resave permalinks in wp-admin: settings > permalinks.
+(It sets up a pretty URL at your-site.com/wphsp)